 1 – Do not lane hog

-There is a reason why this is first on the list.
+There is a reason why this is first on this rock climbing etiquettes list.
 Lane hogging is the worst.
 If you are working on a hard route where no one is trying good, hog as long as you want.
-However if you are at a popular projecting a route where most climbers do for warm up then you should stop after a couple of failed attempts.
+However, if you are on a popular projecting route where most climbers do for warm-up then you should stop after a couple of failed attempts.

-Come down, rest and do it again later.
+Come down, rest, and do it again later.
 This way other climbers can have a go.
 Resting on the rope and holding up the queue is very inconsiderate.
-Yes the other climbers know you are not strong enough.
+Yes, the other climbers know you are not strong enough.
 They are happy to be patient but just not for too long.
-This apply to both gym and outdoor crag.
+This applies to both gym and outdoor crag.

-An advice to not hog lane… Get stronger.
+A piece of advice for not hogging lane… Get stronger.

 2 – Do not set up top rope on fix gear

-If you need to set up top rope on an outdoor route be it to work on your project or for others to climb.
-You should always set up top rope using your carabiners at the anchor.
-Why you should not set up top rope by treading your rope through the fix gear at the anchor is to minimize wear and tear of the fix gear.
-Imagine every climber top rope on fix gear at the anchor.
-The gear will wear out and eventually there will be one unlucky climber at the anchor looking at a totally worn out anchor.
+If you need to set up a top rope on an outdoor route be it to work on your project or for others to climb.
+You should always set up the top rope using your carabiners at the anchor.
+Why you should not set up top rope by treading your rope through the fixed gear at the anchor is to minimize wear and tear of the fixed gear.
+Imagine every climber top rope on fixed gear at the anchor.
+The gear will wear out and eventually, there will be one unlucky climber at the anchor looking at a totally worn out anchor.

 3 – Put up your own gears